-- 4 Select the Show report on Publish check box and the Word option. - 5 Click Publish.
+- 4 Under Report publishing options, specify the Report path where the Word document will be saved and check the Show report on publish check box. - 5 Click Publish.

 The report opens in your word document.
+To complete the report, edit the Word document as needed.

-Also, the program creates an icon 📔 in the Report folder in the SolidWorks Simulation Manager tree.
+Also, the program creates an icon in the Report folder in the SolidWorks Simulation Manager tree.